huangmozhilv/huangmozhilv.github.io/_posts/2018-04-12-Create-Standalone-Application-from-MATLAB.md

 ## Before "Package"

-Recommend to choose "Runtime downloaded from web", thus the distribution file could be pretty small.
+1. Recommend to choose "Runtime downloaded from web", thus the distribution file could be pretty small.
+2. Recommend: Additional installer options >> Default installation folder:/usr/local.
+In this case, no root permission required.

 ## Run the APP on Mac